Lowrey organ

-The Lowrey organ is an electronic organ named after its developer, Frederick C. Lowrey (1871–1955), a Chicago-based industrialist and entrepreneur.
-Lowrey's first commercially successful full-sized electronic organ, the Model S Spinet or Berkshire came to market in 1955, the year of his death.
+The Lowrey organ is an electronic organ, named after its developer, Frederick C. Lowrey (1871–1955), a Chicago-based industrialist and entrepreneur.
+Lowrey's first commercially successful full-sized electronic organ, the Model S Spinet or Berkshire, came to market in 1955, the year of his death.
 Lowrey had earlier developed an attachment for a piano, adding electronic organ stops on 60 notes while keeping the piano functionality, called the Organo, first marketed in 1949 as a very successful competitor to the Hammond Solovox.

 During the 1960s and 1970s, Lowrey was the largest manufacturer of electronic organs in the world.
 In 1989, the Lowrey Organ Company produced its 1,000,000th organ.
-Up until 2011, modern Lowrey organs were built in La Grange Park, Illinois.
+Until 2011, modern Lowrey organs were built in La Grange Park, Illinois.
 In 2011, it was announced that production of a few models was to be moved to Indonesia.

 History and notable users

 History

-Frederick Lowrey experimented with electronic organ design, trying different methods of tone generation, from 1918 until the early 1940s, when he fixed on the Eccles-Jordan circuit, a very stable flip-flop oscillator, which became a Lowrey hallmark.
+Frederick Lowrey experimented with electronic organ design, trying different methods of tone generation, from 1918 until the early 1940s, when he fixed on the Eccles-Jordan circuit, a very stable multivibrator oscillator, which became a Lowrey hallmark.
 The Lowrey organ differed from its main competitor, the Hammond organ (which also bears the name of its Chicago-based inventor), in relying from its inception on all-electronic tone generation, whereas Hammond used electromechanical tonewheels until 1975.
 Lowrey led Hammond in the development of automatic accompaniment features; in 1968, automatic rhythm was added, and in 1970 the Genie model added automatic left hand and pedal.
 While originally intended for the home entertainment market, Lowrey also produced theatre organs and a full 2-manual with pedal church organ.